 The Dark Side Case Competition is designed to encourage and acknowledge case writing that addresses the dark side of contemporary capitalism.
-Details for the 2016 competition and information about past years’ winners can be found here.
-This award is sponsored by Sobey PhD (Management), Saint Mary's University.
+Details for the 2019 competition and information about past years’ winners can be found here.
+This award is sponsored by Sobey School of business.

 Best Critical Paper

 Each year the Division awards a prize for Best Paper from the main scholarly program.
-This prize is sponsored by the journal Organization.
+This prize is sponsored by the journal Organization and Durham University Business School.
 Here are the previous winners.